ecestev/TestProject/README.md

 Git is a version control system for tracking changes in computer files and coordinating work on those files among multiple people [Wikipedia].

-My preferred tools for using Git within Windows are
+My preferred tools for using Git within Windows are:
   - GitBash
   - GitHub for Windows